-This sometimes it is a challenge to blend nice cream with a traditional blenders or food processor.
+Sometimes it is a challenge to blend nice cream with a traditional blender or food processor.
 It's happened to me as well.
 Here are some tips to help if you run into this challenge.

 - Cut the bananas into small pieces.
 This will make it easier for the blender to blend.

 - Allow the bananas to warm up for a few minutes, and try again.
 For me, this is a process of trying, waiting, and repeating until the bananas were at the right temperature.

-- Use a wooden spoon stir around the bottom of the blender to loosen any chucks stuck in the bottom.
+- Use a wooden spoon to stir around the bottom of the blender to loosen any chucks stuck in the bottom.